-BHA will consider exceptions to these policies for the following reasons: to protect the health or safety of a family member (e.g., lead-based paint hazards, domestic violence, witness protection programs), or to address an emergency situation over which a family has no control.
+However, under extenuating circumstances, and with landlord agreement to terminate the lease early; or notification of VAWA status; BHA may permit a move prior to the end of the 12 month lease term.
+Exceptions may include the following reasons: to protect the health or safety of a family member (e.g., lead-based paint hazards, domestic violence, witness protection programs); or with landlord conduct making continued occupancy dangerous; or to address an emergency situation over which a family has no control.